piloting-your-mom/Explaining-DTale/README.md

 d.open_browser()  # Open in web browser
 df
  ```
-Custom Filtering can now be selected from the dropdown of the **Action Menu**
+Custom Filtering can now be selected from the dropdown of the **Action Menu** .
+Its with intuitive commands a custom filter can be created.
+Click **Apply**

 <p align="center">
   <img src="images/img007.png" width="45%" />